Project Planning a Step by Step Guide

 Here are some examples of common project risks:

 Risks can be tracked using a simple risk log.
-Add each risk you have identified to your risk log; write down what you will do in the event it occurs, and what you will do to prevent it from occurring.
+Add each risk you have identified to your risk log; write down what you will do in the event it occurs, and what you will do to prevent it from happening.
 Review your risk log on a regular basis, adding new risks as they occur during the life of the project.
-Remember, when risks are ignored they don't go away.
+Remember, if you ignore risks, they don't go away.

 Congratulations.
 Having followed all the steps above, you should have a good project plan.
-Remember to update your plan as the project progresses, and measure progress against the plan.
+Don't forget to update your plan as the project makes progress, and continually measure progress against the plan.

 Enjoyed this article?
 Now read 21 Ways to Excel at Project Management